 Raju, R., & Schoombee, L. (2013) looked at research assistance through the prism of how academic library services have changed.
 The authors reviewed the available literature to identify standards by which to evaluate "the research support services provided by Stellenbosch University."
 In the study, authors looked at university libraries' efforts to define the "deeper meaning of the librarian for the researcher and the research procedure."
-The library at Stellenbosch University provides a range of services, including the usage of "research performance management tools to scan the research results," and aiding in calculating an impact factor.
+The library at Stellenbosch University provides a range of services, including the usage of "research performance management tools to scan the research landscape," improving self-retrieval of "scholarly literature," aiding in the publication of "research results," and aiding in calculating an impact factor.
 The authors concluded that in this dynamic context of research-creation, university libraries have much to learn and to offer.